Henry County, Martinsville, Patrick County court report: Jan. 19

 A judge dismissed a charge of destruction of property against Joseph Owens of Stuart.

-David Charles Donavon of Martinsville was found guilty of sched.
-I-II drug distribution.
+David Charles Donavon of Martinsville was found guilty of Schedule I-II drug distribution.
 He was ordered to pay a $250 fine plus costs.
 The offense happened Sept.
 24, 2018.

 (0) comments